OasisLMF/GenerateDocs/src/sections/post-loss-amplification.rst

 gulpy or gulmc...or complex model wrapper implementations.
 However, if elements from the logic can be inherited by gulpy/gulmc to improve performance, this is also an option.

+An example toy model with post loss amplification is availible to use from `here <https://github.com/OasisLMF/ OasisModels/tree/develop/PiWindPostLossAmplification>`.

 |

 .. _file_format_pla: